zachvalenta/jvns.ca/source/_posts/2015-03-05-how-the-locate-command-works-and-lets-rewrite-it-in-one-minute.markdown

 COINCIDENCE THAT ALL OF THESE WORDS ARE THE SAME?
 I THINK NOT!

 It turns out that the locate database is basically just a huge recursive directory listing (`ls -R /`).
+(I think it's actually more complicated than that; there's a paper at the end).
 So a slightly less space-efficient version of this whole `locate` business would be to create a database with this Very Sophisticated Command:

 ```